-You may vote your shares during the Annual Meeting by visiting www.virtualshareholdermeeting.com/TWO and following the instructions.
+You may vote your shares during the Annual Meeting by logging in to www.virtualshareholdermeeting.com/TWO2019 and following the instructions provided.
 You will need the 16-digit control number included in your proxy card, voting instruction form or Notice of Availability.
-You will be able to vote during the Annual Meeting until such time as the Chairman declares the polls closed.
+You will be able to vote during the Annual Meeting until such time as the Chairperson declares the polls closed.